 - You need a job where you don’t want to pull your hair out every second of every day while you are there.

 While the latter is easier said than done, here we break down all different kinds of survival jobs to help you find something you can do to pay the bills while you work to make your dreams a reality.
+And although the classic restaurant server or temp agency might be your first target, Backstage has a host of opportunities for you to use your acting and performance skills for shorter or more flexible gigs while you audition for your dream job!

 - What is a survival job?